 −κα (κ)***

-W. Larry Richards was a distinguished theologian, educator, and author, whose life was marked by dedication to his faith, his family, and his scholarly pursuits.
-Born in 1936, Larry's journey began with a deep commitment to learning and spiritual growth.
+W. Larry Richards was a distinguished theologian, educator, and author whose life was marked by an unwavering dedication to his faith, his family, and his scholarly pursuits.
+Born in 1936, Larry's journey began with a deep commitment to learning and spiritual growth that would shape an extraordinary career spanning more than five decades.

 He received his undergraduate degree from Pacific Union College, followed by a Master of Divinity (MDiv) from Andrews University, and a Ph.D. from Northwestern University.
-His academic accomplishments laid the foundation for a remarkable career in theology and ministry.
+These academic foundations equipped him for a career that bridged pastoral ministry and rigorous New Testament scholarship.